 - Information about the St. John Chrysostom Oratorical Festival will be available once the office has received the topics.

-- All Church School students must participate in the St. John Chrysostom Oratorical Festival at the parish level.
+- All Catechism School students must participate in the St. John Chrysostom Oratorical Festival at the parish level.

 7. Award Pins

 - If he/she attends at least 30 days

 - Engages in the St. John Chrysostom Oratorical Festival either by writing a paper for class and/or participating in the festival at the parish level.